15 Cities with the Highest Vehicle Theft Rates [3-Year Study]

 Albuquerque ranks as the city with the highest auto theft rate with an average of 831 cars stolen per year per 100,000 residents.
 This is 601 more cars stolen every year per 100,000 residents than the nationwide average.

-You might see one city that didn't make our ranking that had a population of over 1 million: Denver, CO.
+You might see one city that didn’t make our ranking of most car thefts by city that had a population of over 1 million: Denver, CO.
 We declined to include this city because our source only had data on it for one year, compared to two or three years for other cities.

 The following graph shows the number of vehicle thefts per metro area.
 If you place your cursor over a city’s bubble or press down on it with your finger, you’ll find the city’s number of vehicle thefts for each of the years in our study: 2017, 2018, and 2019.
 You’ll also see three-year vehicle theft totals and average annual population.